 The draft master plan holds out as an objective developing regulations that support clear transitions in land uses between the Aspen Mountain ski area and the rural-and-remote zone.

 As an action item, the plan suggests limiting any rezoning of rural-and-remote lands to SKI-REC only to areas “that are clearly compatible with and do not change or erode the character of the rural-and-remote zone.”
-The plan also includes as recommendation for discussion the development of “provisions to prohibit the use of residential properties as primarily commercial, short-term rental properties.”
+The plan also includes as a recommendation for discussion the development of “provisions to prohibit the use of residential properties as primarily commercial, short-term rental properties.”

 The planning-area boundary of the East of Aspen plan includes the top of Richmond Ridge and the east side of the ridge, where the Pandora’s lift would be built.
-The buildout analysis for that rural-and-remote lands in the area found an existing inventory of just six dwelling units, with the likely potential for 11 more.
+The buildout analysis for rural-and-remote lands in the area found an existing inventory of just six dwelling units, with the likely potential for 11 more.
 (County staff amended the number of existing dwellings to five.)
 But that isn’t the whole picture.
 Most of the privately held parcels on the backside of Aspen Mountain are accessed off of Midnight Mine and Little Annie roads, and those areas are covered by the Castle Creek Caucus Master Plan.
 A buildout analysis conducted in 2018 as part of the Castle Creek plan, which has not yet been adopted, found 34 existing dwellings in the rural-and-remote zone (staff amended that estimate to 31), with the likely potential for 34 more units.

 The projection for likely new units takes into account land that will probably be conserved via the transferable development rights (TDR) process, parcels that would be combined and subdivision restrictions.